Click to view the 2017 Fare Analysis Report.

 |Mr. Andrew Albonico||1 - Gallegos||December 2022|

 |Ms. Patricia Carreon||4 - Evans||December 2024|

 Transit Advisory Board Agendas

 Questions or comments regarding transit service provided by the City of Madera can be brought to the attention of the City’s Transit Program Manager.
-Scheduling DAR rides and scheduling questions can be answered directly by the City’s contract service provider, First Transit:
+Scheduling DAR rides and scheduling questions can be answered directly by the City’s contract service provider, MV Public Transportation:

 Madera, CA 93638

 For operational questions regarding Madera Transit scheduling and routes, please call (559) 661-RIDE (7433).